jsteffensen/echarts-gantt/README.md

 # baidu-gantt

-A gantt chart demo that allows several bars on the same line.
+A gantt chart demo that allows several task bars on the same row.
-"Task" opacity set to 0.7 to visualize overlaps.
+Task opacity set to 0.7 to visualize overlaps.